U.S. Route 30 in Pennsylvania: Breezewood to Lancaster

-US 30 crosses the Susquehanna River on the Wright's Ferry Bridge into Lancaster County, where it heads into the borough of Columbia and passes over Norfolk Southern's Port Road Branch railroad line and the Northwest Lancaster County River Trail before coming to an interchange with PA 441 that serves Columbia; the Turkey Hill Experience is located south of this interchange.
+US 30 crosses the Susquehanna River on the Wright's Ferry Bridge into Lancaster County, where it heads into Columbia and passes over Norfolk Southern Railway's Port Road Branch railroad line and the Northwest Lancaster County River Trail before coming to an interchange with PA 441 that serves Columbia; the Turkey Hill Experience is located south of this interchange.
 From here, the freeway heads northeast and curves to the southeast.
 The route leaves Columbia and turns east, coming to a diamond interchange with Prospect Road.
-US 30 passes through the borough of Mountville before it reaches a diamond interchange with Stony Battery Road that serves Mountville.
+US 30 passes through Mountville before it reaches a diamond interchange with Stony Battery Road that serves Mountville.
 The freeway runs east-northeast through suburban development, coming to a partial cloverleaf interchange with Centerville Road.
 The route turns northeast and crosses under PA 23.
 US 30 curves east as it reaches a diamond interchange with PA 741.
 The freeway widens to six lanes before it curves northeast and crosses the Little Conestoga Creek.
-The route comes to an interchange with Harrisburg Pike, at which point it enters the city of Lancaster and narrows to four lanes with an auxiliary lane in each direction, passing southeast of the Park City Center shopping mall that is served by the Harrisburg Pike interchange.
-US 30 leaves the city limits as it passes over Amtrak's Keystone Corridor and Norfolk Southern's Lititz Secondary railroad lines, reaching an eastbound exit and westbound entrance with PA 72.
+The route comes to an interchange with Harrisburg Pike, at which point it enters Lancaster and narrows to four lanes with an auxiliary lane in each direction, passing southeast of the Park City Center shopping mall that is served by the Harrisburg Pike interchange.
+US 30 leaves Lancaster as it passes over Amtrak's Keystone Corridor and Norfolk Southern Railway's Lititz Secondary railroad lines, reaching an eastbound exit and westbound entrance with PA 72.
 The route comes to an interchange with the eastern terminus of the PA 283 freeway.
 At this point, the US 30 freeway widens to six lanes and turns east as it becomes paralleled by a pair of frontage roads called Chester Road eastbound and York Road westbound.
-The frontage roads serve the interchanges at Fruitville Pike, PA 501, and US 222/PA 272 to the north of Lancaster.
+The frontage roads serve the interchanges at PA 672 (Fruitville Pike), PA 501, and US 222/PA 272 to the north of Lancaster.
 Past the US 222/PA 272 interchange, the frontage roads end and US 222 heads east concurrent with US 30 on the freeway before US 222 splits northeast on a freeway at a trumpet interchange.
 From here, US 30 continues southeast as a four-lane freeway with an auxiliary lane in each direction, coming to a diamond interchange with PA 23 at New Holland Pike.
 At this point, PA 23 joins US 30 in a wrong-way concurrency, with the freeway crossing the Conestoga River before PA 23 splits to the southwest at a partial cloverleaf interchange.
-US 30 runs through a section of the city of Lancaster before it meets Greenfield Road at a partial cloverleaf interchange; Greenfield Road provides access to the Discover Lancaster Visitors Center.
-The freeway curves to the south-southeast, passing over Norfolk Southern's New Holland Secondary and Amtrak's Keystone Corridor railroad lines before coming to a partial interchange with PA 340 that has no westbound exit.
+US 30 runs through a section of Lancaster before it meets Greenfield Road at a partial cloverleaf interchange; Greenfield Road provides access to the Discover Lancaster Visitors Center.
+The freeway curves to the south-southeast, passing over Norfolk Southern Railway's New Holland Secondary and Amtrak's Keystone Corridor railroad lines before coming to a partial interchange with PA 340 that has no westbound exit.
 US 30 continues as a four-lane freeway with an eastbound auxiliary lane before the freeway section ends at an interchange with the eastern terminus of PA 462 to the east of Lancaster.